hoffstadt/DearPyGui/docs/source/documentation/popups.rst

 Popups
 ======

-Popups are windows that disappear when clicked outside of the popup's boundry.
+Popups are windows that disappear when clicked outside of the popup's border.

-They are typically used as context menus when right-clicking a widget or as dialogs.
+They are typically used as context menus when right-clicking an item or as dialogs.

-In DPG popups are just windows with *popup* set to **True**, *show* set to **False**, and a *clicked_handler* attached to a widget that shows the window when clicked.
+In DPG, popups are just windows with *popup* set to **True**, *show* set to **False**, and a *clicked_handler* attached to a widget that shows the window when clicked.

 Normally when used, a popup will be shown until you click away from it.